Appearance

 - Click the Layers button (layer icon) in the map viewer toolbar

-- In the popover, locate the Image layer section
+- In the popover, locate the Image section

-- Adjust sliders for opacity, brightness, contrast, and saturation
+- For single-image mode: adjust sliders for opacity, brightness, contrast, and saturation

 - Changes apply immediately